Swiss Stone Pine

 Pinus cembra

-Pine — Swiss Stone Pine (Pinus cembra) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 30–40 ft tall and 15–20 ft wide, and needs low to medium water.
+Swiss Stone Pine (Pinus cembra) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 30–40 ft tall and 15–20 ft wide, slow-growing, needs low to medium water, and prefers full sun.

 Photos